Our Dual Rich Curriculum

 - Exploring and experimenting with the local environment

 - Growth and development

-With the combination of the Montessori program and the Finnish curriculum, our Kindergarten is regarded as one of the competitive day cares with its unique way of educating children.
+With the combination of the Montessori program and the Finnish curriculum, our Kindergarten is regarded as one of the most competitive day cares in the Helsinki region with its unique way of educating children.

 1. Practical life includes life skills to help develop independence, coordination, concentration, self-control, self-awareness, confidence and it as well includes:

 - Care of Self (food preparation, dressing, washing),

 - Care of Environment (cleaning, gardening, care of pets, environmentalism),

 - Grace and Courtesy (greetings, manners, social interactions),

 - Control of Movement (refining movements, walking the line, moving quietly).

 2. Sensorial activities allows the child to refine each of their senses: